Shehrozkashif/Shehrozkashif/README.md

 ---

 ⭐ *Enjoy my work?
-Consider giving a ⭐ — it encourages more open contributions!*
+Give it a ⭐ to support continued open source innovation!*
-🤝 *I’m open to collaborations on impactful AI research, hardware verification, and open source projects.*
+🤝 *I’m open to collaborations in AI, ML, Functional Programming, and RISC-V verification.*

 ---